Kököchin: Name

-Note that among the various English translations of Polo's book, there are at least ten spellings for her name.
+Among the various English translations of Polo's book, there are at least ten spellings for her name.
 Absent various accented characters here, the names include Cocachin, Cocacin, Cozotine, Kogatin, Kokachin, Kokechin, Kokejin, Kokochin, Kukachin, and Kukajin.

 "Kökö" may mean "blue" (especially "sky blue", cf. *kȫk) or "dark" as in complexion, and "chin" or "jin" a suffix used for the name of a person.
 The name "Kököchin" may therefore be translated as "The Dark Complected".

 The name could also be a corruption of kȫkerčin, which means dove or pigeon.

 Background

 Following the loss of Arghun's favourite wife Bolgana ("Zibeline"), Arghun sent a request to his grand-uncle Kublai Khan to send him a relative of his dead wife, saying that only one of her kinswomen should succeed her.
 Kublai chose the 17-year-old Kököchin.

 Kublai, from his capital of Khanbaliq (the Khan's city, modern day Beijing) entrusted Marco Polo with his last duty, to escort princess Kökechin to Arghun along with three envoys, Oulatai, Apusca, and Coja.
 The party travelled by sea, departing from the southern port city of Quanzhou in the spring of 1291.
 There were 14 big ships in all, and each had 4 masts and 12 sails.
-They set out from Quanzhou, sailing to Sumatra where they were delayed for five months due to weather, and then to Persia, via Sri Lanka and India (where his visits included Mylapore, Madurai, and Alleppey, which he nicknamed Venice of the East).
+They set out from Quanzhou, sailing to Sumatra where they were delayed for five months due to weather, and then to Persia, via Sri Lanka and India (where his visits included Mylapore, Madurai, and Alleppey).
 They arrived around 1293.

 Arghun had died in the meantime however, and Kököchin married Arghun's son Ghazan and became his principal wife.
 She died in June 1296.